AdmiralPotato/helpful_goose/README.md

 This project has two main objectives:

-1. To allow a remote collaborator to have a cursor that can point at things on the sharing party's screen, without the ability to make any changes to the sharing party's system.
+1. To allow a remote collaborator to have a cursor that can point at things on the sharing party's screen to reduce conversational overhead, without granting the ability to make any changes to the sharing party's system.
 2. To help a remote collaborator stay more engaged with the task on the remote screen with a gamepad or phone in hand to be able to control a graphical cursor, which really helps people who need a tactile/hands-on and interactive interface to stay focused.

 ----